Recent Posts

 It’s important to remind ourselves to come into awareness of the present moment when we find ourselves lost in these ruminations.
 That can be done by returning to awareness of the breath or of whatever is going on around us.

-My online course True Friend can help you come to terms with these issues – pay by donation.
+My online course Easy Mindfulness can help you to live more in the present- pay by donation.
 Learn more

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.